Alshazly2997/Os_Project/C/README.md

 ./signal_program

 # Expected Output
+# Note: the actual PIDs may vary with each execution.
 An alarm for 2 seconds is going to be set
 Child inherited the signal handler from the parent.
 The process ID is: [PID]